emily1618/Data-Portfolio/Investing/README.md

 ### INTRODUCTION

 This project is not set out to recommend any stocks.
 I'm not a trader, not even close.
 However, it is my interest to learn more about how to read charts and using technical indicators.
 I learned the ichimoku code from Derek Banas, an Udemy instructor.
 He is an awesome coder and I will be continuing learning from his videos.
 I recommend anyone interested in the same topic NOT to just copy the code.
 It helps to type out all the code, google/stackoverflow anything you don't understand, and most importantly, google the concept behind ichimoku cloud, moving average, etc. Once you have a more than a basic understanding, try to use the code to build your own portfolio and use the ichimoku cloud to test trades.
 I built upon Derek Banas original ichimoku code.
-I added the EDA, modified the ichimoku code and run it a little differently for the optimal portfolio based on my preference.
+I added the EDA, modified the ichimoku code and run it differently for the optimal portfolio based on my preference.
 I only scratched the surface and there are so much more to learn!

 The code is seperated into 3 parts:
 ### 📊 [EDA on NYSE and NASDAQ](#eda-on-nyse-and-nasdaq)